guinmoon/LLMFarm/README.md

   <img alt="Icon" width="535px"  src="dist/screen2.png">
 </p>

-LLMFarm is a iOS and MacOS app to work with large language models (LLM).
+LLMFarm is an iOS and MacOS app to work with large language models (LLM).
 It allows you to load different LLMs with certain parameters.<br>
 Based on [ggml](https://github.com/ggerganov/ggml) and [llama.cpp](https://github.com/ggerganov/llama.cpp) by [Georgi Gerganov](https://github.com/ggerganov).
 Also, when creating the application, the source codes from the repository [byroneverson](https://github.com/byroneverson/Mia) were used.